The Ultraproducts of Quasirandom Groups: Introduction

-All classes listed above have bounded commutator width.
+All Q.U.P. classes must have a uniformly bounded commutator width, i.e., every element can be written as a product of uniformly bounded number of commutators.
 In view of this, the following conjecture was suggested by L\'{a}szl\'{o} Pyber.

-\begin{conj} For any integer $n$, the class of perfect groups with commutator width $\leq n$ (i.e. every element of these groups can be written as a product of $n$ commutators) is Q.U.P. \end{conj}
+\begin{conj} For any integer $n$, the class of perfect groups with commutator width $\leq n$ (i.e., every element of these groups can be written as a product of at most $n$ commutators) is Q.U.P. \end{conj}

 So far, we do not know if there is a non-Q.U.P but q.u.p. class of groups.